In this guide I’ll be taking apart a Sony Vaio VPCZ1.

 Lift up and remove the memory cover.

-Both memory modules can be accessed on the bottom of the laptop.
+Both memory modules can be accessed on the bottom.

-Make sure the laptop display moved back as much as possible.
+Make sure the display is moved back as much as possible.

 Lift up the upper side of the keyboard/palmrest assembly.